hybridgroup/gophercon-2023/sensor/arduino/README.md

 ### step2.go - Blue LED, Button

+Next, we will attach a push button.
+The button will control the LED we added in the previous step.
+When you push the button, the LED will turn on.
+When you release the button, it will turn off.

 ![Arduino](./images/step2.png)

 - Plug the Grove Button into a provided cable with the Grove connector on one end, and the male jumpers on the other.